Exoit0/Exoit0/README.md

 - 🔭 I recently interned at **Bajaj Allianz** as a Software Engineer Intern (May–July 2025)
 - 🌱 I’m currently exploring **React, PostgreSQL**, and advanced Spring Boot concepts
-- 👨‍💻 Check out my projects at [https://github.com/manurajeshnaik](https://github.com/manurajeshnaik)
+- 👨‍💻 Check out my projects at [https://github.com/manurajeshnaik](https://github.com/exoit0)
-- 💬 Ask me about **Java, Spring Boot, REST APIs, Full-Stack Development**
+- 💬 Ask me about **Java, Frontend Development**
 - 📫 How to reach me: **manu.rajesh.naik@gmail.com**
-- ⚡ Fun fact: **I blend backend automation with frontend interactivity for seamless user experiences**
+- ⚡ Fun fact: **I dont even know what Im doing in Engineering at this point, but I just love the UI of Websites**

 ---